serverless/dashboard/docs/using/metrics.md

 The following filters are shared across all Traces.

 * **Service** Service is collected from the *Service.Name* tag on each Trace.
-For Serverless Framwork users this will combine your Stage, Service Name, and function name.
+For Serverless Framework users this will combine your Stage, Service Name, and function name.

 * **Namespace** Service is collected from the *Service.Namespace* tag on each Trace.
-For Serverless Framwork users this will correspond to service specified in your Serverless.yaml file.
+For Serverless Framework users this will correspond to service specified in your Serverless.yaml file.

 * **Environment** Environment is collected from the *deployment.environment*